Overview

 PDF Types

-The first thing to do before revising your PDF is to know what type of PDF you have.
-The following are the most common PDF types.
-Find the type that matches your PDF to access steps for remediation.
+Once you determine that your PDF requires remediation, the next step is to identify what type of PDF you have.
+Below are the most common PDF types.
+Find the one that matches your file to view the appropriate remediation steps.

 Type 3: Handwritten or Sketch-Based Content [link]